 Stress is a reaction your body experiences as a result of a demanding circumstance or event that requires immediate action and attention.
 Specifically, this reaction causes your nervous system to produce hormones (adrenaline and cortisol) and results in quickened breathing, a faster heartbeat, tightening muscles and even a sudden burst of energy.

 Stress management is a process for controlling an individual’s level of stress.
-Stress management may include practicing daily meditation, identifying relaxing activities (which may be different for every individual), or a combination of multiple techniques.
+Stress management may include practicing daily meditation, identifying relaxing activities or a combination of multiple techniques.
 Stress management is important because chronic stress can wreak havoc on your body’s immune system and contribute to health problems such as tension headaches, migraine headaches, insomnia, weight gain, depression, anxiety, digestive problems, and even heart disease.
 Both acute and chronic stress impact memory and concentration, making effective stress management crucial for optimal day-to-day functioning.